 What’s it about?

-The age old stereotypes of medicine persist into the 21st century.
+The age-old stereotypes of medicine persist into the 21st century.
 Paediatrics?
-Big kids with bubbles and stickers, who mostly watch cartoons at work.
-This team asked which of the specialities is more likely to be on Santa’s “Nice” List, with the theory being that this actually depends on the quality of food left for him on Christmas Eve.
+Big kids with bubbles and stickers who mostly watch cartoons at work.
+This team asked which of the specialities is more likely to be on Santa’s “Nice” List, with the theory being that this depends on the quality of food left for him on Christmas Eve.

-A survey was distributed to a medical group on Facebook, asking which specialty they were currently training in (or had completed training in) and whether they followed recipes whilst cooking.
-Those who followed recipes were deemed to be “Nice” whilst those who went a bit rogue in the kitchen were deemed to be “Naughty”.
+A survey was distributed to a medical group on Facebook, asking which speciality they were currently training in (or had completed training in) and whether they followed recipes while cooking.
+Those who followed recipes were deemed to be “Nice,” while those who went a bit rogue in the kitchen were deemed to be “Naughty.”

-The 3 specialities who were 100% nice based on responders included Dermatology, Clinical Genetics, and Nuclear Medicine.
-The remaining specialties in the nice list, Renal, Public Health, ICU, Retrieval Teams and Paediatric Surgery, made the cut based on the majority stating they follow recipes when cooking.
+The three specialities that were 100% nice based on responders included Dermatology, Clinical Genetics, and Nuclear Medicine.
+The remaining specialities in the nice list, Renal, Public Health, ICU, Retrieval Teams and Paediatric Surgery, made the cut based on the majority stating they follow recipes when cooking.

 Unfortunately, this leaves a lot of specialities on the naughty list, including paediatrics!